How to Sell a House By Owner in Texas (2026 Update)

 If you’re wondering can you sell your home without a Realtor and still avoid common mistakes, the answer is yes.
 Here are the steps you must follow.

-- Forget the MLS: If you try selling your home without the MLS, it’s like fishing in a lake without a rod.
-To get more visibility on 100+ major platforms like Zillow, Trulia, and Realtor.com, you must opt for a Flat Fee MLS listing in Texas with Houzeo.
+• Forget the MLS: If you try selling your home without the MLS, it’s like fishing in a lake without a rod.
+Avoid limited exposure by opting for a Flat Fee MLS listing in Texas with Houzeo.
+This ensures your home appears on 100+ major platforms like Zillow, Trulia, and Realtor.com.

 How to Sell a House By Owner in Neighboring States